freemarker/freemarker-tutorials/01-hello-world/README.md

 ## Tutorial notes

-This project only contains mostly the *minimum* dependencies for a FreeMarker webapp.
+This project contains mostly the *minimum* dependencies for a FreeMarker webapp.
 Other staple dependencies like [log4j](http://logging.apache.org/log4j/2.x/) and [Joda time](http://www.joda.org/joda-time/) will be used in subsequent tutorials.

 First we will set up and run the project, then we will go into details on what each file does.